creativenull/diagnosticls-configs-nvim/README.md

 ## Setup

 The only thing this plugin provides is a wrapper to be passed to `nvim-lspconfig` with the presets provided by this plugin.
-This way you can customize any other config you've already setup for diagnostic-languageserver and extend however you want.
+This way you can customize any other config you've already setup for diagnostic-languageserver and extend them however you like.

 ```lua
 local function on_attach(client)